The majestic Topkapi Palace served as the administrative and educational center ...

 The Topkapi Palace is one of the most famous Istanbul tourist attractions and part of the historic peninsula which is a UNESCO World Heritage Site since 1985.

-The construction of the palace began soon after the conquest of Constantinople in 1453 by Sultan Mehmet, the conqueror.
+The construction of the Topkapi Palace began soon after the conquest of Constantinople in 1453 by Sultan Mehmet, the conqueror.
 The first part of building was completed in 1468.
 Until 1478 the palace was enlarged.
 The palace received its present appearance at the beginning of the 18th century.

 This is the most exciting part about Topkapi Palace which was the most secluded and private section.
 Here was the home for Sultans, royal family members including the Queen Mother and underage children of Sultan, the concubines, favorites and wifes of the Sultan.